SumiSastri/dev-blogs/docs/local-environment/part3-bash-script.md

 Examples of scripting languages are JavaScript, Python, PHP.
 JavaScript, started as a scripting language to add simple scripts to user events - clicks, mouse and keyboard inputs.
 However with the rapid advancement of the popularity of JavaScript, it has turned into a compiled language rather than a scripting language with its own set of specialised compilers and interpreters.

+One of the downsides of scripting languages is that error messages are not very detailed as scripts are lightweight applications.
+The error might point to the line that the interpreter has stopped working but the actual error could be a few lines above the actual error message.

 [Read more](https://www.geeksforgeeks.org/whats-the-difference-between-scripting-and-programming-languages/)